tdwg/process/review_manager.md

 When the announcement is complete, the Review Manager should post the text on the landing page of the Task Group's repository.
 The Chair of the Outreach and Communications functional subcommittee will assist the Review Manager in publicizing the announcement.
 Typically, this will involve creating a news item on the TDWG website, which is accessible via a URL.
 The announcement itself should be sent out to email distribution lists commonly used by the community and the news item URL can be included as part of official TDWG social media posts.
 The Review Manager, Author, and other community members should be encouraged to forward the announcement or link to their networks in order to publicize the public review as widely as possible.
 As the comment period nears its end, it is advisable to follow up with a reminder via the same communication channels.

 A publicly visible issue tracking system should be used in the Public Review.
 This will ensure that the Author and the community can view the comments and that a log of all comments is maintained for future reference.
 Comments are normally posted by and identified with the commenter.
 However, comments may also be emailed to the Review Manager in two circumstances: if the commenter is unable to use the issue tracker or if the commenter wishes to remain anonymous.
 Although the default is signed comments, anonymous comments may be accepted at the Review Manager's discretion.
-In either circumstance, the Review Manager should post the comments to the tracker on behalf of the submitter.
+The Review Manager should post emailed comments to the tracker on behalf of the submitter.

 Public comment may result in all of the following